gboeing/osmnx/README.md

 OSMnx allows you to calculate origin-destination routes along the network and quickly visualize them.
-You can easily visualize one-way streets, cul de sacs, high/low connectivity intersections, etc. OSMnx provides built-in capabilities to quickly calculate spatial network metrics like intersection density, average intersection degree, edge density, average street segment length, etc. For more examples of analyzing street networks with OSMnx, see [this notebook](examples/06-example-osmnx-networkx.ipynb)
+You can easily visualize one-way streets, cul de sacs, high/low connectivity intersections, etc. OSMnx provides built-in capabilities to quickly calculate spatial network metrics like intersection density, average intersection degree, edge density, average street segment length, clustering coefficients, betweenness centrality, etc. For more examples of analyzing street networks with OSMnx, see [this notebook](examples/06-example-osmnx-networkx.ipynb)

+For a more complete overview of [OSMnx, read this](http://geoffboeing.com/2016/11/osmnx-python-street-networks/).